 S. Scott Graham is the director of the Scientific and Medical Communications (SAMComm) Laboratory and an associate professor at the University of Wisconsin-Milwaukee.
 His principal research expertise is in cross-domain scientific and medical communication, with particular emphases on 1) expert and public stakeholder participation in science-policy deliberation and 2) catalyzing transdisciplinary research aimed at addressing wicked health/environmental problems.

-Scott’s forthcoming book, The Politics of Pain Medicine: A Rhetorical-Ontological Inquiry (University of Chicago Press) chronicles three years of ethnographic research and nearly 10 years archival research into interdisciplinary pain medicine and related public policy.
-Scott explores explores the resonance between pain science’s efforts to establish an integrated mind/body approach to treating pain and the new materialist movement in rhetoric and science and technology studies.
+Scott’s recent book, The Politics of Pain Medicine: A Rhetorical-Ontological Inquiry (2015, University of Chicago Press) chronicles three years of ethnographic research and nearly ten years archival research into interdisciplinary pain medicine and related public policy.
+He explores the resonance between pain science’s efforts to establish an integrated mind/body approach to treating pain and the new materialist movement in science and technology studies.
+(Sample.)